Presented By: Nuclear Engineering & Radiological Sciences

 Marvin Adams, Texas A&M University

-The Richard K. Osborn Lecture series has been made possible by a generous endowment by MIT Professor Emeritus Sidney Yip, a former student of Professor Osborn.
-These annual lectures are a tribute to Professor Osborn’s unwavering dedication to education of students in fundamental science.
-It is the goal of these lectures to inspire future generations of students in nuclear theory and simulation.
+The Richard K. Osborn Lecture series has been made possible by a generous endowment from MIT Professor Emeritus Sidney Yip, a former student of Professor Osborn.
+These annual lectures are a tribute to Professor Osborn’s unwavering dedication to the education of students in fundamental science.
+The goal of these lectures is to inspire future generations of students in nuclear theory and simulation.

-The Richard K. Osborn Lecture series has been made possible by a generous endowment by MIT Professor Emeritus Sidney Yip, a former student of Professor Osborn.
-These annual lectures are a tribute to Professor Osborn’s unwavering dedication to education of students in fundamental science.
-It is the goal of these lectures to inspire future generations of students in nuclear theory and simulation.
+The Richard K. Osborn Lecture series has been made possible by a generous endowment from MIT Professor Emeritus Sidney Yip, a former student of Professor Osborn.
+These annual lectures are a tribute to Professor Osborn’s unwavering dedication to the education of students in fundamental science.
+The goal of these lectures is to inspire future generations of students in nuclear theory and simulation.